Molnes/Nyhetsjeger/README.md

 - [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) - We use it for consistant developer experience, as well as development in similar environment to production.
 Allows us to use Linux-specific toolchains.
 This simplifies development of scripts.

-**All tooling below must be accessible in WSL** (Excep if you are using all tools natice to your OS)
+**All tooling below must be accessible in WSL** (Excep if you are using all tools native to your OS)

 - [Go](https://go.dev/doc/install) - the project is primarily written in GO
     Remember to add go and go's binaries to your **path**!